-Wavefront technology, also know as Custom LASIK or high definition (HD) LASIK, was pioneered for astronomy and physics to aid in reducing aberrations or imperfections in the optical systems of telescopes.
+Wavefront technology, also known as Custom LASIK or high definition (HD) LASIK, was pioneered for astronomy and physics to aid in reducing aberrations or imperfections in the optical systems of telescopes.
 In much the same way, wavefront-sensing devices are being used to produce an accurate picture of the optical imperfections found in the human eye.
-The wavefront technology treatment actually converts wavefront information into a laser pattern that is then used to correct higher order aberrations.
+The wavefront technology treatment actually converts wavefront information into a laser pattern that is then used to correct higher-order aberrations.
 With this new technology readily available doctors can now customize LASIK for individual patient needs.
 These treatments are unique to everyone’s eyes.
 The wavefront mapping is just as unique as a snowflake or fingerprint.

 What does this mean to a patient seeking LASIK laser vision correction?